mongodb/docs/mms/source/usage.rst

 The "Alerts" section provides access to MMS's alert system.
 This section has three tabs: unresolved alerts, resolved alerts, and alert settings.
-When you begin using MMS, an alert is configured to send an email when the agent is down.
+Following the installation of your first MMS agent, an alert is configured to send an email when the agent is down.
+You can delete or modify this alert as you like.

 Types
 ~~~~~